12 May Help Your Agents Stay Energized at Work

-Ann started her day with a double espresso and a quick lap around the block, but by 2pm she has been staring at the same customer service ticket for ten minutes and can’t remember what her last action on it was.
+Updated May 2022 (originally posted January 2019) Ann started her day with a double espresso and a quick lap around the block, but by 2pm she has been staring at the same customer service ticket for ten minutes and can’t remember what her last action on it was.
 She’s so tired she doesn’t even care.
 Low energy, especially in direct customer contact work like customer service, is detrimental to the company bottom line.
-Here are some ways to help your agents stay energized at work.
+Support agents’ mental health, physical well-being and connection to help your agents stay energized at work even if they work from home.

 We Are 50-75% Water